 If you only have one display, it might be easier to place the labels directly into your design.dgn, rather than in your display.dgn.
 This will let you move the border around without moving the labels.
 If you need multiple display.pdf's you can create multiple border and label files to simplify your work.
 At this point the standard workflow should be similar to this.

+Create design.dgn file (merge to master, remap levels, create shapes) done previously.

 Create display.dgn file and reference design.dgn, border and legend.

 Move, align and size your border to the desired location.